nastiag67/pipelitools/README.md

 # About

-Most frequently used tools for data analysis.
+Pipelines for data analysis and machine learning.